StreetScout

 Where is Mitcham (Vic.)?

-Mitcham (Vic.) is a suburb of Victoria, Australia.
+Mitcham (Vic.) is a suburb of Victoria, Australia, in the Whitehorse local government area.

 What is the population of Mitcham (Vic.)?